 The Sputum Rainbow

 Sputum is the substance that is coughed up when you have a respiratory infection.
-It is a combination of mucous, saliva, and phlegm.
+It is a combination of mucus, saliva, and phlegm.
 A doctor can tell a lot by the color and consistency of the sputum:

 - Blood means that you have ruptured vessels somewhere and could be a sign of chronic bronchitis or Tuberculosis, which you really don’t want.